 my.ini) or change

-desired maximum delay.
-Changing the setting requires the
+maximum delay.
+Changing the setting at runtime requires privileges